Once Upon a Time in Hollywood: Cultural references

 The title is a reference to director Sergio Leone's Once Upon a Time in the West and Once Upon a Time in America.
 On the poster of Dalton's film Red Blood Red Skin, inspired by Land Raiders, he appears with Telly Savalas.
 The posters for the two films are the same, except with Dalton replacing George Maharis.
 The movie Voytek Frykowski is watching is Teenage Monster, presented by horror host Seymour.

 Archive footage from many films is included in Once Upon a Time in Hollywood, including C.C. and Company, Lady in Cement, Three in the Attic, and The Wrecking Crew, in which Sharon Tate appears as Freya Carlson.
 Three scenes were digitally altered, replacing the original actors with Rick Dalton.
-One from an episode of The F.B.I., entitled "All the Streets Are Silent," in which Dalton appears as the character portrayed by Burt Reynolds in the actual episode.
-Another from Death on the Run, with Dalton's face imposed over Ty Hardin's.
+One from an episode of The F.B.I., entitled "All the Streets Are Silent", in which Dalton appears as the character portrayed by Burt Reynolds in the actual episode.
+Another from the Sergio Corbucci film Death on the Run, with Dalton's face imposed over Ty Hardin's.
 The third is from The Great Escape, with Dalton appearing as Virgil Hilts, the role made famous by Steve McQueen.
+For Tanner, the credits sequence from Across a Crooked Sky with Richard Boone is used.
 For The 14 Fists of McCluskey, a World War II film-within-the-film starring Dalton, footage and music from Hell River is used.